Project Management Life Cycle

-Regardless of what kind of project you’re planning, every project goes through the same stages.
-Although each project will require its own set of unique processes and tasks, they all follow a similar framework.
+Regardless of what kind of project you’re planning, they all go through the same stages.
+Although each project will require its own set of unique tasks, they all follow a similar framework.
 There’s always a beginning, a middle, and an end.
-This is called the project lifecycle.
+This is called the project management life cycle.

 The initiation phase